SerhiiQAA/EngWordsGame/README.md

-# English Explorer: Your Journey to Mastering English Vocabulary
+# EngWordsGame: Your Journey to Mastering English Vocabulary

 Welcome to "English Explorer," an engaging and intuitive Android game designed to make learning English vocabulary a captivating adventure!
 Expand your lexicon, challenge your memory, and solidify your understanding of English words through fun, interactive gameplay.